 Hocus Pocus (Sanderson)?
 Channel your inner Halloween geek and test your friends on their trivia knowledge, seeing how much they know about scary movies and TV shows.
 Find a list of Halloween movie trivia questions you can use and prep some prizes for the winners.
 5 Murder Mystery

 Everyone loves to solve a good mystery.
-A few weeks before the party, let your guests know that someone was murdered and they are going to need to find the killer.
+A few weeks before the party, let your guests know that someone was murdered and they are going to need to find out who did it.
 They can each be assigned a character and come dressed as them.
 The Balance has a list of

 free murder mystery games that you can go through to find the one that best suits your guests.
 6 Shot In The Dark

 classic Halloween movie and pick a phrase, an object, or an action.
 Each time that phrase is uttered or the object or action appears on the screen, the guests need to do a shot or take a sip.
 For example, take a shot every time someone screams in Scream or whenever you see a potential weapon.
 7 Monster Mash Dance Contest

 Very little prep is needed for a dance contest except a Halloween playlist.
 If you want some pre-party participation, your guests can vote for their favorite song before the party and the winning song can be revealed during the dance contest.
 Pick two judges and the guests can do solo dances, partner dances or group dances.
 The best dancers win — anything from an orange and black construction paper certificate to a fake plaque to their own mirror ball trophy.